obiwanjacobi/vst.net/readme.md

 NOTICE: The Steinberg SDK files in Interop are removed.
 You have put these back if you are to build the project!

+New: Discuss on the VST.NET Discord Server: https://discord.gg/rHBVGx

 It is very much appreciated if you ...
 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=HTE6LFLSC8RPL&lc=US&item_name=Jacobi%20Software&item_number=VST%2eNET&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donate_LG%2egif%3aNonHosted)